psychob/basiq-sdk-php/README.md

 ```

 ##### Get the connection after waiting for credentials step resolution
-(interval is in milliseconds, timeout is in seconds)
+(interval is in milliseconds, timeout is in seconds; in case of timeout
+an exception will be thrown)

 ```php
 $connection = $job->waitForCredentials($interval, $timeout);
 ```

 ##### Get the connection after waiting for transactions step resolution
-(interval is in milliseconds, timeout is in seconds)
+(interval is in milliseconds, timeout is in seconds; in case of timeout
+an exception will be thrown)

 ```php
 $connection = $job->waitForTransactions($interval, $timeout);